 - Oral appliance therapy (OAT) is recommended for the treatment of snoring without apnea

-- Oral appliance therapy (OAT) is also recommended for the treatment of adult patients who are intolerant of continuous positive airway pressure (CPAP) therapy or PREFER alternate therapy.
+- Oral devices are also recommended for the treatment of adult patients who are intolerant of continuous positive airway pressure (CPAP) therapy or PREFER alternate therapy.

-- The new guideline supports increased teamwork between physicians and dentists noting that the board-certified sleep medicine physician should take the patient’s preference into consideration when prescribing treatment for sleep apnea.
+- The new guidelines support increased teamwork between physicians and dentists noting that the board-certified sleep medicine physician should take the patient’s preference into consideration when prescribing treatment for sleep apnea.

 - Lifestyle changes to include weight loss, smoking cessation and limitation of alcoholic beverages are often recommended.